-2013-2014 LEGISLATIVE SESSION
+2017-2018 LEGISLATIVE SESSION

-2. No action shall be taken on any measure outside of a duly constituted committee meeting.
+- Action may not be taken on any measure outside of a duly constituted committee meeting.
 SR21.5(g)

 The following rules govern the placement of bills on the committee's consent calendar:

-(a) The proposed consent calendar shall be sent to committee members, authors, and the public with the committee’s regular packet of bill analyses.
+- The proposed consent calendar shall be sent to committee members, authors, and the public with the committee’s regular packet of bill analyses.

-(c) A bill is eligible for the committee's consent calendar if it:
+- A bill is eligible for the committee's consent calendar if it:

-(1) Has no recorded opposition and has received no “no” votes;
+- Has no recorded opposition and has received no “no” votes;

-(2) Does not pose a major policy question; and
+- Does not pose a major policy question; and

-(3) Will not be amended substantively at the hearing.
+- Will not be amended substantively at the hearing.

-2. When the committee adopts proposed amendments to a bill, the bill may be taken up for vote at that meeting or, if the author or a majority of the committee requests, sent out to print before final action.
+- When the committee adopts proposed amendments to a bill, the bill may be taken up for vote at that meeting or, if the committee or author requests, sent out to print before final action.
 If the amendments are not in proper form, they shall be prepared and submitted to the chair for approval before being reported to the Senate Desk.
-A majority vote of committee members present and voting is required to amend a bill.
+Amendments submitted by the author that, in the opinion of the committee chair, are major or substantial shall be submitted to the committee at least two legislative days before the bill is scheduled for hearing.
 SR21.5 (m)

 A bill may not be set for hearing, nor may any notice thereof be published, by the committee until the bill has been referred to the committee by the Committee on Rules.
 SR21.5(n)